CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 ## Future Plans 📜

 My plan is to keep refining My Goal Creator until I find a use case that truly resonates with users.
 The platform’s flexibility should allow it to serve as a foundation for future, rebranded products if necessary.

+I would like to implement a way to understand the underlying AI model's performance in regards to generating accurate responses.
+This would allow me to establish a baseline for the quality of responses and track changes over time.
+This would allow me to fine tune or switch models and remain confident.

+I thought this [article](https://about.gitlab.com/blog/2024/05/09/developing-gitlab-duo-how-we-validate-and-test-ai-models-at-scale/) by Gitlab was interesting and offered insight into how they approach testing AI models.

+- Goals for the month
+  - Refactor worker code to use Cloudflare [Durable Objects](https://developers.cloudflare.com/durable-objects/)
+  - improve how goal data is split and stored into tasks for the goal tracker

 If you have any feedback or ideas, feel free to reach out at williamjonescodes@gmail.com.